PieLabs/pie-docs/developing/packaging.md

 #### schema.json

-This file should be a json schema document, describing the model for the `config` object that needs to provided by a content author to use an instance of the PIE.
+This file should be a json schema document, describing the model for the `config` object that needs to be provided by a content author to use an instance of the PIE.

 #### demo/